unstoppabledomains/dev-docs/identity/quickstart/other-integration-paths/auth0.md

 ---
-title: Auth0 Guide for Login with Unstoppable | UD Developer Portal
+title: Auth0 Guide for Unstoppable Login | UD Developer Portal
 description: This integration guide will demonstrate how to configure the Unstoppable Domains social connection for Auth0.
 redirectFrom:
   - /login-with-unstoppable/login-integration-guides/auth0-guide/
 showNextButton: false
 ---

-# Auth0 Guide: Login With Unstoppable
+# Auth0 Guide: Unstoppable Login

 The Unstoppable Domains social connection for Auth0 abstracts blockchain implementation details behind the OAuth2 standard.
 While many developers are new to blockchain, most will be familiar with OAuth2.
 This familiar approach enables your application to request OAuth2 scopes and receive claims to access Web3 user metadata, communication handles and blockchain specific details.
 Since the social connection is natively integrated into the Auth0 ecosystem, developers can tap into a rich client library to further simplify user management.